drcmda/learnwithjason/README.md

 # What's this?

-This is a demo [Jason Lengstorf](https://twitter.com/jlengstorf) [and I](https://twitter.com/0xca0a) were building together in a learn-with-jason episode on Twitch, see: https://twitter.com/jlengstorf/status/1164277062762287104
+This is a demo Jason Lengstorf [@jlengstorf](https://twitter.com/jlengstorf) and I [@0xca0a](https://twitter.com/0xca0a) were building together in a learn-with-jason episode on Twitch, see: https://twitter.com/jlengstorf/status/1164277062762287104

 # Links